ewanwillsmer/cs-topics/arrays-vs-hashtables.md

 myData["Sean"] = "27";
 ```

-This time, if I was trying to find out Ewan's age I would only need to use
+This time, if I was trying to find out Ewan's age I would only need to use:

 ```javascript
 var person = "Ewan";